apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Lewis Hamilton wins the British Grand Prix**
+**Box Office: ‘Despicable Me 4’ Rules July 4th With $122M Opening, ‘MaXXXine’ Scares Up $6.7M**

-You can read more about it [here](https://www.npr.org/2024/07/07/nx-s1-5032080/lewis-hamilton-british-grand-prix).
+You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-news/despicable-me-4-box-office-opening-july-4-1235940188/).

 ## Requirements
 - Python 3.8